We knew there should be a better way.

 When it comes to data science, we have an industry-leading interdisciplinary team of Harvard professors, petroleum engineers, and computer scientists who have published more than a dozen papers on AI.

-Co-founder of Welligence Energy Analytics, Dr. Neel currently oversees the data science team, designing and implementing the algorithms that power the company’s analytics.
+Dr. Seth Neel co-founded Welligence Energy Analytics in 2016, and oversees all engineering and data science teams.
 In addition to his role at Welligence, in 2021 he will start a tenure-track position on the faculty of Harvard Business School.
-In 2017 he was awarded the National Science Foundation Graduate Fellowship, and in 2019 he was named to the Forbes 30 under 30 list in the Energy category.
+In 2017, he was awarded the National Science Foundation Graduate Fellowship, and in 2019, he was named to the Forbes 30 under 30 list in the Energy category.
 He regularly publishes original research in some of the top artificial intelligence conferences in the world.

 Ivan is part of the Welligence founding team and oversees the execution of the company’s strategy and business development.